Surface plasmon resonance: Binding constant determination

-When the affinity of two ligands has to be determined, the equilibrium dissociation constant must be determined.
-It is the equilibrium value for the product quotient.
-This value can also be found using the dynamic SPR parameters and, as in any chemical reaction, it is the dissociation rate divided by the association rate.
+SPR can be used to study the real-time kinetics of molecular interactions.
+Determining the affinity between two ligands involves establishing the equilibrium dissociation constant, representing the equilibrium value for the product quotient.
+This constant can be determined using dynamic SPR parameters, calculated as the dissociation rate divided by the association rate.

-For this, a bait ligand is immobilized on the dextran surface of the SPR crystal.
-Through a microflow system, a solution with the prey analyte is injected over the bait layer.
-As the prey analyte binds the bait ligand, an increase in SPR signal (expressed in response units, RU) is observed.
-After desired association time, a solution without the prey analyte (usually the buffer) is injected on the microfluidics that dissociates the bound complex between bait ligand and prey analyte.
-Now as the prey analyte dissociates from the bait ligand, a decrease in SPR signal (expressed in resonance units, RU) is observed.
+In this process, a ligand is immobilized on the dextran surface of the SPR crystal.
+Through a microflow system, a solution with the analyte is injected over the ligand-covered surface.
+The binding of the analyte to the ligand causes an increase in the SPR signal (expressed in response units, RU).
+Following the association time, a solution without the analyte (typically a buffer) is introduced into the microfluidics to initiate the dissociation of the bound complex between the ligand and analyte.
+As the analyte dissociates from the ligand, the SPR signal decreases.
 From these association ('on rate', k_{a}) and dissociation rates ('off rate', k_{d}), the equilibrium dissociation constant ('binding constant', K_{D}) can be calculated.

-The actual SPR signal can be explained by the electromagnetic 'coupling' of the incident light with the surface plasmon of the gold layer.
-This plasmon can be influenced by the layer just a few nanometer across the gold–solution interface i.e. the bait protein and possibly the prey protein.
-Binding makes the reflection angle change;
+The detected SPR signal is a consequence of the electromagnetic 'coupling' of the incident light with the surface plasmon of the gold layer.
+This interaction is particularly sensitive to the characteristics of the layer at the gold–solution interface, which is usually just a few nanometers thick.
+When substances bind to the surface, it alters the way light is reflected, causing a change in the reflection angle, which can be measured as a signal in SPR experiments.
+One common application is measuring the kinetics of antibody-antigen interactions.